How to make glass fishing floats (and ideas for displaying them)

-To be honest I had no idea those things were called buoys before I looked it up.
+To be honest, I had no idea those things were called buoys before I looked it up.
 In fact, I don’t even know how to pronounce buoys.
-I hear it in my head but I am most likely getting it all wrong.
+I hear it in my head, but I am most likely getting it all wrong.
 To me, they are just large fishing floats or glass balls in macrame nets.
-Anyway, I made them and I couldn’t be happier about it.
+Anyway, I made them, and I couldn’t be happier about it.

 Mercury Glass buoys from Pottery Barn.
-They were beautiful and gorgeous and I loved them.
+They were beautiful and gorgeous, and I loved them.
 I left them there because a) they would not fit into my suitcase and b) they were crazy expensive.
-So instead I took pictures and made a mental note “make large shipping floats”.
+So instead, I took pictures and made a mental note: “Make large shipping floats”.

 The next step was painting them to look like vintage glass.
-I used the Modpodge trick I learned when dyeing small pots on the smaller of the two.
+I used the Modpodge trick I learned when dyeing small glass pots on the smaller of the two.

 Related Reading: How to Dye and Paint Glass Jars

-I mixed Modpodge with blue and green food coloring until I had the greenish-blue color that I liked.
+I mixed Modpodge with blue and green food coloring until I had the blue-green color that I liked.
 I just love how these colors look together, all pretty and marbled, I could stare at it for hours.

-But I didn’t have time for that.
-I needed to move on.
-I painted the small vase from within.
-I also painted an old lamp sphere I found in our basement.
-I am not sure if these were a worldwide phenomenon, but I don’t think there was a home in the fifties/sixties in the Netherlands that didn’t have at least one of them hanging on a ceiling.
-I know we still had at least three of them in my childhood home.
-This one was in our house when we moved in.
+This one was in our current house when we moved in.
 There really was not much point in taking it to the thrift store since they have at least ten of them at any given day.
-So I kept it for the day when a crafting inspiration would hit.
+So, I kept it for the day when a crafting inspiration would hit.
 Well, that day came.
 I obviously painted this one from the outside.
 Just the Modpodge and food coloring combo brushed on with a foam brush.

-More Summer Craft Projects you will like
+More Summer Craft Projects You Will Like

-<<<< Fishing Net Vase Makeover >>>>
+<<<< Fish Net Vase Makeover >>>>

 <<<< Make Coastal Candle Holders in 30 min >>>>